Migrating from Sonoff Tasmota

 Getting the Binary

 First create a configuration for your device.
-Then, generate and download the legacy binary:
+Then, generate and download the firmware image:

 Uploading the Binary